Table of Contents

 - Deadline: The sponsor must be notified promptly or within two months after an invention is disclosed to the University and before any description of the invention is published.

-- Responsibilities: OTC files this report after the PI submits the internal Invention Disclosure Form.
+- Responsibilities: Tech Comm files this report after the PI submits the internal Invention Disclosure Form.

 Invention Progress Reports